hahnec/rf-ulm/README.md

 ### Acknowledgment

-This research is funded by the Hasler foundation under project number 22027.
+This research is funded by the Hasler Foundation under project number 22027.